 Endagered North Atlantic right whales are approaching extinction.
 There are approximately 360 indivudals remaining, including fewer than 70 reproductively active females.
-The population continues to decline at an unsustainable rate, due to human impacts.
+Human impacts continue to threaten the survival of this species.

 North Atlantic right whales almost became extinct after centuries of exploitation from commercial whaling.
 The species slowly increased to almost 500 individuals in 2010 due to protections from the Marine Mammal Protection Act (MMPA) of 1972 and the Endangered Species Act (ESA) of 1973.